opensrc0/fe-theme/SETUP.md

 ## Local setup

-1. Clone the fe-theme repository
-2. Go to the fe-theme repo location and do
+1. Go to the fe-theme repo location in your terminal and do
 ```
 npm install